Mitchell Lake, Brainard Lake Recreation Area, Indian Peaks Wilderness Area, Colorado

 Rules and Regulations

-- There is a $9 fee to enter the Brainard Lake Recreation Area.
+- There is an $11 fee to enter the Brainard Lake Recreation Area.
 Use the self-service pay station if no attendant is on duty.
 Fees, Parking, Pet, Camping and Trespassing regulations are strictly enforced.

 - Dogs must be leashed at all times on trails within the Brainard Lake Recreation Area.